-While Sri Chinmoy was alive, most of us were fortunate to spend time with him, either in New York where he made his home, or during one of his many trips to Australia.
+While Sri Chinmoy was alive, most of us were fortunate to spend time with him, either in New York where he made his home in 1964, or during one of his many trips to Australia.
 Through practical exercises and personal example, he taught us how to concentrate, meditate and contemplate.
 He used to tell us that meditation is not like instant coffee; it cannot be perfected overnight.
 It requires many years of practice to be able to quieten the mind and enter into a deep, meditative state.

 However, we have all noticed that the benefits of meditation are felt right from our earliest attempts.
 As a result of meditating for many years, we have experienced a profound peace in our lives and a sense of inner joy that we had never felt before.

 Sri Chinmoy showed us that meditation can be expressed in many different ways.
 He himself was a prolific poet, composer and artist, as well as a musician, weightlifter and athlete.
 Meditation permeated everything that he did and also gave him the inspiration to explore many different creative fields.
 His message was simple: “We are all truly unlimited if only we dare to try and have faith.”